ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 {: #delete-custom-resolver-location-options}

 RESOLVER_ID
-:   The ID of custom resolver.
+:   The ID of the custom resolver.

 LOCATION_ID
-:   The ID of custom resolver location.
+:   The ID of the custom resolver location.

 -i, --instance
 :   Instance name or ID.
-If not set, the context instance specified by `dns instance-target INSTANCE` is used.
+If not set, the context instance that is specified by `dns instance-target INSTANCE` is used.

----f, --force
+--f, --force
-:   Delete custom resolver location without prompting for confirmation.
+:   Delete the custom resolver location without prompting for confirmation.

 #### Examples
 {: #delete-custom-resolver-location-examples}

-Delete location `9a234ede-c2b6-4c39-bc27-d39ec139ecdb` in custom resolver `f1aba936b94213e5b8dca0c0dbf1f9cc` for instance `dns-demo`.
+Delete the location `9a234ede-c2b6-4c39-bc27-d39ec139ecdb` in custom resolver `f1aba936b94213e5b8dca0c0dbf1f9cc` for instance `dns-demo`.

 ```sh
 ibmcloud dns custom-resolver-location-delete f1aba936b94213e5b8dca0c0dbf1f9cc 9a234ede-c2b6-4c39-bc27-d39ec139ecdb -i "dns-demo"